|

 Customers often complain of poor FM radio reception

-circuits that use the AC power cord (and house wiring) as an FM antenna
+circuits that use the AC power cord (and house wiring) as an FM antenna.

 This is a convenient method to receive FM signals but has its drawbacks.